danbev/learning-wasi/notes/wit-bindgen.md

 }
 ```
 This function will also take care of the return value which notice is also
 a `i32`.
-Notice that the return value is a pointe as well in reality which will
+Notice that the return value is a pointer as well in reality which will
 point to a memory location what will hold length of the string and the pointer
 to the string.